Magnetic Excitations of a Half-Filled Tl-based Cuprate: Results

 A detailed analysis of the low-energy part of the Tl2504 RIXS spectra is shown in Fig.~\ref{Fig2}.
 The spectra were acquired using the $\pi$ and $\sigma$ polarizations of incident photons (see experimental geometry in Fig.~\ref{Fig2}a), covering the part of the Brillouin zone presented in Fig.~\ref{Fig2}b.
 The observed intensity can be analyzed with a four-component model (Fig.~\ref{Fig2}(c-f)).
 The sharpness of the reported excitations enables the use of a Gaussian profile for each of them.
 The excitation at $\sim60$~meV matches the CuO bond-stretching phonon mode previously observed in Cu \textit{L}-edge studies of cuprates~\cite{Tam2022,chaix_dispersive_2017}.
 The single (and multi) magnon excitations are visible for both light polarizations.
 The single magnon contributions to the experimental spectra, obtained through the aforementioned fitting procedure, are marked in Fig.~\ref{Fig2}g by a red-shadowed area.

 \textit{Single-magnon dispersion --} The magnon dispersion of Tl2504 is shown in Fig.~\ref{Fig3}a.
 It is characterized by a zone-boundary dispersion $E_{\mathrm{ZB}}$, between (0.5,0) and (0.25,0.25) points, of about 100 meV, indicating significant ring- and/or higher-order magnetic exchange interactions~\cite{coldea_spin_2001,martinelli_fractional_2022}.
-The lack of a pronounced gap around the zone center implies that the bilayer coupling~\cite{reznik_direct_1996} is negligibly small.
+The lack of a pronounced gap around the zone center implies that the bilayer coupling~\cite{reznik_direct_1996,hayden_high-frequency_1996} is below our resolving power.
+As in YBa$_2$Cu$_3$O$_{7-x}$~\cite{tacon_intense_2011} and NdBa$_2$Cu$_3$O$_{7-x}$\cite{peng_influence_2017}, our RIXS data on Tl2504 deos not resolve simultaneously optical and acoustic magnon branches.
 Across the Brillouin zone, magnon excitations remain resolution-limited, except near the AFZB, where they broaden and their inverse lifetime increases.
 A similar suppression of the magnon spectral weight around the $(0.5,0)$ point has previously been reported in several cuprate systems~\cite{headings_anomalous_2010,martinelli_fractional_2022,christensen_quantum_2007}, as well as in other square-lattice systems with spin $1/2$ \cite{christensen_quantum_2007,gretarsson_persistent_2016}.
 A key new observation reported here is that the magnon broadening along the $(h,0)$ direction correlates with a clear change in the slope of the magnon dispersion (indicated by a black arrow).
 This concomitant change of magnon lifetime and velocity suggests an interaction-induced effect.

 Although not discussed previously in literature, the change in slope of the magnon dispersion around the middle of the zone is also observed in other cuprate systems, such as SrCuO$_2$ (SCO)~\cite{wang_magnon_2024} (green points in Fig.~\ref{Fig3}b) or CaCuO$_2$~\cite{martinelli_fractional_2022}.
 It should be underlined, however, that this behavior is not generic to all cuprates.
-In systems with very strong correlations, the magnon dispersion is following a $\sin(k)$-shaped momentum dependence~\cite{coldea_spin_2001,headings_anomalous_2010}.
+In systems with very strong correlations ($U/t\gg8$), the magnon dispersion is following a $\sin(k)$-shaped momentum dependence~\cite{coldea_spin_2001,headings_anomalous_2010}.
 A canonical example is LCO, which dispersion is shown in blue in Fig.~\ref{Fig3}b.